 Since VHF is the middle-of-the-road compromise between HF distance and UHF ability to pierce buildings, and since most people have their Technician’s license which doesn’t allow HF, VHF is usually the most popular band among Hams.

-Depending on whom you’re trying to contact, you might opt for one band over another.
+Depending on who you’re trying to contact, you might opt for one band over another.
 Take Puerto Rico, for instance.
 After Hurricane Maria wiped out cellular networks, police worked alongside Ham radio operators equipped with VHF mobile radios so they could talk on the 2 meter band with other emergency crews.

 What are Ham radio repeaters?